chart21/Menual/README.md

 # Menual - Android App that supports users sticking to a healthy diet in daily life

-Users who are not aware of the healthiness of dishes in a restaurant can take a photo of its menu.
-Menual identifies all dishes on the menu, looks dishes up on a food database and gives feedback and explanations whether each dish is healthy or not according to the German Nutrition Society's (DGE) standards.
+Users who are not aware of how healthy dishes in a restaurant are can take a photo of its menu.
+Menual identifies all dishes on the menu, looks dishes up on a food database, and gives feedback and explanations whether each dish is healthy or not according to the German Nutrition Society's (DGE) standards.

 Tools used: Android Studio, Firebase, Google Cloud Vision API, Nutritionix API